tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](https://https://tibbben.github.io/GISMethod)

 *__Week 2:__ Geospatial Data: Sources and structures*

-Seek to understand data, data structures, and data coordinate reference systems in terms of geospatial data and geographic information systems.
+Seek to understand data and data structures in terms of geospatial data and geographic information systems.
 This will include exploring relevant sources of data.